 "Where Does All the Money Go?”

-Our 2016/2017 customer survey reinforced this belief, as over 89% of respondents were satisfied with the club considering all factors, such as being enjoyable and educational to your child.
+Our 2016/2017 customer survey reinforced this belief, as over 85% of respondents were satisfied with the club considering all factors, such as being enjoyable and educational.
 It is our commitment to continue to provide the best programs possible to our community.
 We completed a comparison of our fees to the fees of other soccer clubs in the Washington Metro area and our research clearly indicates our fees are comparable, while Alexandria Soccer offers more training, technical support, office support and development programming as part of the fee structure.
 The comparable research document can be found here.

-Detailed Cost Overview
+Detailed Cost Overview:

 In addition to the salaries of the professional coaches and trainers, the cost of coach education is included in the expense allocation.
 Alexandria Soccer also offers extensive support and mentoring to all coaches, with the large amount of program support going to our volunteer coaches.
 In addition Alexandria Soccer kicks off each season with coaching clinics (for all volunteer coaches) and follows up with weekly emails providing session plans.
 The Club cannot mandate attendance and participation in these clinics but we have been delighted that over 50% of our volunteer coaches participate.

 Our coaching staff is supported by a Technical Staff that determines and designs our player development programs.
 This includes the Club Technical Director; our Academy Director; Director of Youth Development; and Director of Recreation.
-In addition we have part time Age Group Head coaches for our travel programs.
+In addition we have part time Age Group Head coaches for our academy programs.

-Operations Staff: Our second largest expense is also labor related budgeted expenditures allocated to operational staff (this bracket happens to include payroll tax for all staff, both coaching and operational).
-Alexandria Soccer employs approximately ten full and part time staff to support the Club’s programming, including Program Management, Sponsorship and Fundraising, Finance, Marketing, Social Media, Fields, Equipment and Coach Education.
+OPERATIONS STAFF: Our second largest expense is also labor related budgeted expenditures allocated to operational staff (this bracket happens to include payroll tax for all staff, both coaching and operational).
+Alexandria Soccer employs approximately ten full and part time staff to support the Club’s programming, including Program Management, Sponsorship and Fundraising, Finance, Marketing, Social media, Fields, Equipment and Coach Education.

 Director of Youth Development

-Facilities: This expense bracket includes player fees paid to the city of Alexandria for the use of all Parks and Rec fields and court rentals from private facilities.
+FACILITIES: This expense bracket includes player fees paid to the city of Alexandria for the use of all Parks and Rec fields and court rentals from private facilities.
 In addition, this includes the cost of field paint and labor to line all mini fields in the county for game play.
 It also includes small sided field goals, nets, sandbags, corner flags, storage units and other field related equipment costs.
 The Facilities manager oversees the club's relationship with the city to ensure that the fields are kept in condition for play, schedule all of the practices and work with the internal and external leagues to schedule the games throughout the year.

 General & Administrative: These costs include normal G&A expenditures and include insurance (both supplemental insurance on players but also staff and BOD members), office costs, taxes, telephone and utility costs.

-Referees: Similar to field expenses, Alexandria Soccer would not be able to offer successful soccer programs without providing Referees for all games – youth and adult, for all but our very youngest players.
+REFEREES: Similar to field expenses, Alexandria Soccer would not be able to offer successful soccer programs without providing Referees for all games – youth and adult, for all but our very youngest players.
 This category includes both fees paid to Referees, as well as to Referee assignors.

 This is another area where the Club relies on donations from members and businesses within the community to supplement our allocated budget dollars.
 What can each member do to help keep costs low?
 The Alexandria Soccer Board and staff are extraordinarily grateful to all members and businesses that “give back”.
-As a non-profit entity we strive to keep fees as low as possible and provide outstanding service in exchange for those fees.
-We rely on Club members to donate time serving as coaches, age group coordinators, event volunteers, travel team administrative support, uniform distributors, and many other roles.
+As a non-profit entity we strive to keep fees as low as possible and provide outstanding service in exchange for fees.
+We rely on Club members to donate time serving as coaches, age group coordinators, event volunteers, academy team administrative support, and uniform distributors, among other roles.
 In addition we rely on financial donations from both businesses and individuals to supplement money raised from membership fees.
 We urge each member to volunteer, donate, or help spread the word and get business contacts to help sponsor our programs.